plone/training/docs/mastering-plone/relations.md

 # Relations

-You can model relationships between content items by placing them in a hierarchy (e.g. a (folderish) page _speakers_ containing the (folderish) speakers and within each speaker the talks) or by linking them to each other in blocks.
+You can model relationships between content items by placing them in a hierarchy (for example a (folderish) page _speakers_ containing the (folderish) speakers and within each speaker the talks) or by linking them to each other in blocks.
 But where would you then store a talk that two speakers give together?

 Relations allow developers to model relationships between objects without using links or a hierarchy.